Focus (Cynic album): Instrumentation

-Focus takes an experimental approach to death metal, combining the genre with other influences, namely jazz.
+Focus takes an experimental approach to death metal, combining the genre with other influences, namely jazz fusion.

 The guitar parts of Masvidal and Jason Gobel intertwine, which Masvidal compared to guitar duos such as Television's Tom Verlaine and Richard Lloyd, or Robert Fripp and Adrian Belew from King Crimson.

 Masvidal and Gobel use very similar gear throughout the record.
-Both play a Steinberger brand electric guitar equipped with a Roland MIDI pickup and guitar synthesizer, and both used ADA amplification.
-Most of the synthesized sounds on the album are generated with these guitar synthesizers, not keyboards.
+Both play a Steinberger brand electric guitar equipped with a Roland MIDI pickup and Yamaha TX81Z guitar synth, and both used ADA amplification.
+Most of the synthesized sounds on the album are generated with these guitar synthesizers, not keyboards (the sole exception being the outro to How Could I).
 The Steinberger guitars also feature a tremolo system which bends each string an equal amount, allowing the bending of full chord shapes in tune.
 A demonstration of this is heard in the very first guitar chord of "I'm But a Wave to...".

 Sean Malone plays a Kubicki fretless bass nearly throughout the album.
 The fretless bass has a soft attack and a round, warm sound rather atypical to heavy metal, which usually prefers the punchier attack of fretted bass.
 On some parts on Focus Malone plays a 12-string Chapman Stick instead.

 Sean Reinert's drum style meshes together elements from both heavy metal and jazz.
 He uses accents, fills and varied dynamics to keep the songs rhythmically vivid.
 He occasionally plays a 16th-note double bass drum beat to emphasize certain parts of songs, but does not play blast beat on the album.
+However; a "skank" beat is played near the end of Uroboric Forms.
 In addition to an acoustic drum kit, he also uses electronic drums on some songs.

 Vocals and lyrics

 The album features a hoarse, guttural, growling vocal style, provided by keyboardist Tony Teegarden.
 Lead singer Paul Masvidal said he was in danger of losing his voice at the time and thus did not perform the harsh vocals himself.
-As a result Masvidal recorded his own vocals using a vocoder, giving his voice a synthesized, robotic quality.
+As a result, Masvidal recorded his own vocals using a vocoder, giving his voice a synthesized, robotic quality.

 The lyrics, written by Masvidal, are poetic, philosophically and spiritually laden texts that take on subjects such as perceiving the world as whole, distinguishing reality and illusion, concentration and meditation.
 Many of the songs incorporate themes, titles or excerpts from other works: "Veil of Maya" takes its title from a George William Russell poem of the same name, while "Sentiment" quotes a prayer from Whispers from Eternity by Paramahansa Yogananda.
 Many influences from oriental mysticism and religions as well as some New Age themes are present.
 The whole lyrical perspective is positive, humane and humble, all rather atypical qualities within the realm of death metal.